The Camino Finisterre

 Over 4 days you will join many pilgrims in continuing their journey to the traditional end of the Camino at Cape Finisterre (Fisterra).
 Once in Fisterra, you can enjoy a well-earned swim in the sea.

-The Camino Finisterre pre-dates Christianity, as pagans would head to the mythical Cape Fisterra on the Costa da Morte (Coast of Death), where they believed the sun died and the worlds of the dead and the living grew closer.
-Prayers would be said and offerings would be made to please the gods.
-It was a place rich in pagan rites, myths, and legends.
-Fisterra is also believed to be the location of Ara Solis, a magical place and altar dedicated to the dying sun.
+The Camino Finisterre predates Christianity, with pagans journeying to the mythical Cape Fisterra on the Costa da Morte (Coast of Death).
+They believed the sun died there, bringing the worlds of the living and the dead closer.
+Prayers and offerings were made to appease the gods in this area, steeped in pagan rituals, myths, and legends.
+Fisterra is also considered the site of Ara Solis, a mystical place with an altar dedicated to the dying sun.

 Suggested Routes